Deferred Action for Childhood Arrivals: Crime

 According to FactCheck.org, "there is no evidence that DACA holders are more likely to commit crimes than U.S. citizens."
-Factcheck.Org noted that "numerous studies have found that immigrants do not commit crimes at a higher rate than non-immigrants."
+FactCheck.org noted that "numerous studies have found that immigrants do not commit crimes at a higher rate than non-immigrants."

 Economy

 Fact-checkers note that, on a large scale or in the long run, there is no reason to believe that DACA recipients have a major deleterious effect on American workers' employment chances; to the contrary, some economists say that DACA benefits the overall U.S. economy.
 Economists have warned that ending DACA could adversely affect the U.S. economy, and that "most economists see immigration generally as an economic boon."
 Almost all economists reject Jeff Sessions' claim that DACA "denied jobs to hundreds of thousands of Americans by allowing those same jobs to go to illegal aliens."
-Sessions' claim is rooted in what economists call the "lump of labor fallacy" (i.e., the idea that there is a limit to amount of work force available in any economy).
+Sessions' claim is rooted in what economists call the "lump of labor fallacy" (i.e., the idea that there is a limit to demand for labor in any economy).

 A 2016 study in the Journal of Public Economics found that DACA increased labor force participation and decreased the unemployment rate for DACA-eligible immigrants.
 DACA also increased the income of undocumented immigrants in the bottom of the income distribution.
 The study estimates that DACA moved 50,000 to 75,000 unauthorized immigrants into employment.
 According to University of California, Davis economist Giovanni Peri, DACA consequently "increases consumption and overall demand for U.S. services, products, and jobs where the DACA recipients live and spend.
 Economists have shown that highly skilled workers increase local productivity and create opportunities for the other workers too".
 A 2016 study in Economics Letters found that DACA-eligible households were 38% less likely than non-eligible unauthorized immigrant households to live in poverty.
 Furthermore, DACA-eligible workers tend to have higher-skilled, higher-paying jobs than undocumented immigrants.